WhiteHouse/tweetserver/README.md

 -----

-  Tweet Server is a light weight, Drupal-based application that grabs tweets from Twitter and stores them as static JSON files in Drupals files directory (or optionally pushes them up to a CDN).
-This enables you to currate your own Twitter timeline and access the full content of a tweet as machine readable data, to be incorporated into your website with the most possible flexibility.
+  Tweet Server is a light weight, Drupal-based application that grabs tweets from Twitter and stores them as static JSON files in Drupal's files directory (or optionally pushes them up to a CDN).
+This enables you to curate your own Twitter timeline and access the full content of a tweet as machine readable data, to incorporate it to your website with the most possible flexibility.

-  Tweet Server was originally developed by the White House for the State of the Union on January 28, 2014.
-It was used to enable the whitehouse.gov to do two
+  Tweet Server was originally developed by the White House for the State of the Union Address on January 28, 2014.
+It was used to enable whitehouse.gov to do two
   things:

     1. Consume a custom Twitter timeline that would display live tweets timed with the President's speech while the live event was streaming at whitehouse.gov/state-of-the-union-2014

-    2. Give client-side JavaScript full access to the contents of @whitehouse tweets and twitpics, to be parsed and rendered either below the video as a slideshow
+    2. Give client-side JavaScript full access to the contents of @whitehouse tweets and twitpics, to be parsed and rendered either below the video or as a slideshow

   Version 1 is a simple, feature-complete, proof-of-concept.
 It only works with